lewbei/deep_learning_tool/Benchmark Dataset/ReadMe.txt

-These are the benchmark dataset original
+These are the jupyter notebook to extract dataset into images.
+There are two set of dataset.
+Train dataset and Test dataset